acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 4. **Delete Notebook**

-  If user wish to **Delete** any **Archived** Notebook then he can click on the Delete button present at the bottom right corner of that specific notebook card.
+  If user wish to **Delete** any **Archived** Notebook then user can click on the Delete button present at the bottom right corner of that specific notebook card.
   A confirmation dialog box will appear on click of Delete button.
 After confirmation, notebook will be deleted physically from database and can not be restored.

 	.. image:: images/delete-notebook-dialog.PNG